webpack-contrib/webpack-canary/README.md

 The squawk command can receive all the CLI options listed bellow, but they also can be set in the config (but with camelCase instead of kebab-case).
 The config has the priority before CLI arguments if both are set.

+#### For loaders and plugins

+If a loader or plugin is the tool user, it will most likely define all webpack versions it wants to support with the current dependency version.

+For example, if a loader `foo-loader` wants to support webpack `^2.3.0` it should set the wanted Webpack versions to `2.3`, `3`, and `webpack/webpack#master` to check the latest version.

+#### For webpack

+If Webpack is the tool user, it will most likely define the latest webpack version and a list of dependencies and their versions.

 ### CLI Interface

 To run a specific dependency version against a specific version of webpack, use the canary CLI interface